-NUMBER ACTIVITY

-- 4 Negotiations with County negotiating team. - 1 Board of Supervisors meetings when there are items scheduled to be, or being, addressed that specifically pertain to CJAAVC. - 1 Civil Service Commission meetings, when there are items scheduled to be, or being, addressed that specifically pertain to CJAAVC.

-- 1 Retirement Board meetings, when there are items scheduled to be, or being, addressed that specifically pertain to CJAAVC. - 2 Meetings of labor/management committees.
+NUMBER ACTIVITY 7 Negotiations with County negotiating team.
+2 Board of Supervisors meetings when there are items scheduled to be, or being, addressed that specifically pertain to CJAAVC.
+2 Civil Service Commission meetings, when there are items scheduled to be, or being, addressed that specifically pertain to CJAAVC.
+2 Retirement Board meetings, when there are items scheduled to be, or being, addressed that specifically pertain to CJAAVC.
+2 Meetings of labor/management committees.
+1 Participation in any County sponsored new employee orientation meeting or_department/agency orientation session pursuant to section 2408(B) of this MOA.

-In addition to the above paid leave, a maximum aggregate total of up to sixty (60) hours per year leave with full pay shall be made available to CJAAVC Board Members for the purpose of attending CJAAVC Board of Directors and membership meetings and Employee Relations Conferences.
+In addition to the above paid leave, a maximum aggregate total of up to eighty (80) hours per year leave with full pay shall be made available to CJAAVC Board Members for the purpose of attending CJAAVC Board of Directors and membership meetings and Employee Relations Conferences.
 Use of such leave shall be conditioned upon prior notification of and approval by the employee's supervisor.